UnrealMultiple/TShockPlugin/Back/README.en.md

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Megghy, Liver Emperor Hee En
+- Author: Megghy, Gan Di Xi 'en
-- Source: TSHOCK Chinese official group chat
+- Source: TShock Chinese official group chat
-- You can return to the place of the last player's death, which can customize the cooling time
+- You can return to the place where the last player died, and you can customize the cooling time.

 ## Update log